HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 1. More constrained profiles for risk evaluation can be created based on the profiles in this IG, but it's not possible to remove constraints in a child profile.

-1. Cardinality constraints are applied to specific data elements in [Allowable Data profiles](conformance.html#data-minimization) when their inclusion (1) is does not support our use case and could harm patients; or (2) is contrary to our [key design principles](https://vci.org/about#key-principles).
+1. Cardinality constraints are applied to specific data elements in [Allowable Data profiles](profiles.html#data-minimization) when their inclusion (1) is does not support our use case and could harm patients; or (2) is contrary to our [key design principles](https://vci.org/about#key-principles).
 For example, `Patient.identifier` is not allowed in resources conforming to [SHCPatientUnitedStatesDM] as this may include a MRN or SSN, which would introduce a significant privacy risk for patients.

 ### Approach to terminology bindings

 Value set bindings for [`MustSupport` elements](conformance.html) are `required`, meaning that resources MUST use a code specified in the bound value set.
 This is to ensure implementers know which code systems can be expected to appear in a given element.

 In general, the value sets used in these `required` bindings are as broad as possible.
-For example, in the [VaccineProductCVX] value set, all codes from the [CVX code system](https://www2a.cdc.gov/vaccines/iis/iisstandards/vaccines.asp?rpt=cvx) are included (as opposed to defining a value set with just COVID-related CVX codes, for example).
+For example, in the [VaccineCVX] value set, all codes from the [CVX code system](https://www2a.cdc.gov/vaccines/iis/iisstandards/vaccines.asp?rpt=cvx) are included (as opposed to defining a value set with just COVID-related CVX codes, for example).

 In cases where disease-specific value sets exist, this IG may provide profiles with bindings to these restricted value sets (e.g., [SHCCovid19LaboratoryResultObservationDM]) to help implementers identify the preferred subset of codes for that disease.
 However, in these cases, this IG will also provide generic equivalents to these profiles with broad value sets (e.g., [SHCInfectiousDiseaseLaboratoryResultObservationDM]).
 Implementers MAY fall back to the generic version such profiles if the code they need is not part of the disease-specific value sets.

 ### Identity assurance

-The [SHCPatientGeneralDM] and [SHCCovid19LaboratoryBundleDM]/[SHCInfectiousDiseaseLaboratoryBundleDM] profiles include a mechanism for indicating level of identity assurance of the patient.
+The [SHCImmunizationDM] and [SHCCovid19LaboratoryResultObservationDM]/[SHCCovid19LaboratoryResultObservationDM] profiles include a mechanism for indicating level of identity assurance of the patient.
 This uses the [IdentityAssuranceLevel] value set in this format:

 ```json
 "meta": {